My Pet Had Surgery; Now What?

 This is Achilles a sweet kitty from Minnesota.
 We helped Achilles in October 2022 with his amputation surgery to remove a deformed limb.

 2. Once your pet is home, he may be still drowsy from the anesthesia.
-Place your pet in a quiet room AWAY FROM STAIRS with little foot traffic such as a spare bedroom or bathroom with their favorite things like a bed or toys and for the kitties a litter box.
+Place your pet in a quiet room AWAY FROM STAIRS with little foot traffic such as a spare bedroom or bathroom with their favorite things like a bed or toys and for the kitties a shallow litter box.

 3. Offer small amounts of water and food in single-serving bowls that allow your pet to get to with the CONE ON! (not a double bowl that has both water and food together.)
 Raising the bowl a few inches off the floor will also help your pet reach their food and water more easily.